A value: Limitations

 A-Values are measured using a mono-substituted cyclohexane ring, and are an indication of only the sterics a particular substituent imparts on the molecule.
 This leads to a problem when there are possible stabilizing electronic factors in a different system.
 The carboxylic acid substituent shown below is axial in the ground state, despite a positive A-value.
 From this observation, it is clear that there are other possible electronic interactions that stabilize the axial conformation.

 Equilibrium representation of a chair flip of a carboxylic acid; the axial position is preferred due to favorable electronic factors, despite a steric bias favoring the equatorial position.

+Other preferences for the axial conformation can arise from the anomeric effect, gauche interactions, small adjacent spirocycles and more.

 Other considerations

 A-values do not predict the physical size of a molecule, only the steric effect.
 For example, the tert-butyl group (A-value=4.9) has a larger A-value than the trimethylsilyl group (A-value=2.5), yet the tert-butyl group actually occupies less space.
 This difference can be attributed to the longer length of the carbon–silicon bond as compared to the carbon–carbon bond of the tert-butyl group.
 The longer bond allows for less interactions with neighboring substituents, which effectively makes the trimethylsilyl group less sterically hindering, thus, lowering its A-value.
 This can also be seen when comparing the halogens.
 Bromine, iodine, and chlorine all have similar A-values even though their atomic radii differ.
 A-values then, predict the apparent size of a substituent, and the relative apparent sizes determine the differences in steric effects between compounds.
 Thus, A-values are useful tools in determining compound reactivity in chemical reactions.